wildenali/tiktok-clone-backend/README.md

 - Setup to GET request
 - Fill the request url with `http://localhost:9000/` and click `SEND`
 - Have a look the result in Body tab

+17. To check GET Data from data.js with Postman

+- Open postman
+- Setup to GET request
+- Fill the request url with `http://localhost:9000/v1/posts` and click `SEND`
+- Have a look the result in Body tab